|10-28-2005, 05:52 AM||#1|

 Q: Do you offer a top loading case?

-A: Yes, we offer the 36L Pelican 1440 case as a top-loading system.
-Note that this utilizes Hepco Becker side luggage racks only and is recommended only for 800cc bikes and larger.
+A: Yes, we offer the 36L Pelican 1440 case as a top-loading system (note that this case is recommended only for 800cc bikes and larger).
+We also offer a Storm 25L top loading case.

 Q: Did you ever try the Pelican 1430 top loading case?